Make Honest Loans The Norm - Sign our petition to call for regulation to protect consumers.

 Written at: 05 Aug, 2025

-Ever clicked on an ad promising “low interest rates,” “instant approval,” or claiming to be “officially appointed by chambers”?
+Ever been promised bold claims by a broker or clicked on an ad promising “low interest rates, or claiming to be “officially appointed by chambers”?
 You’re not alone.
 These clickbait tactics aren’t just marketing— they’re the frontline in a larger, unregulated war for your trust (and your wallet).

-We’ve spent 2 years arming borrowers with guides, insider tips, and commission-exposing stories.
-But even the most vigilant consumer can be caught in a web of fake reviews, exclusive agreements, and too-good-to-be-true promises.
+From misleading borrowers to broker frauds.
+We’ve spent 2 years arming borrowers with guides and insider tips to engaging a broker.
+But even the most vigilant consumer can be caught in a web of too-good-to-be-true promises.
 Why?
 Because in Singapore, loan brokers operate in a wild west with no real rules—no licensing, no training, no accountability.
 No one should need to be a CFA or industry insider to avoid being misled.
 The system should be designed so that ordinary borrowers are protected—by default.

 Why Everyone Should Care: Beyond Individual Loss